Alert

 • Geographical location

-Together, with the worker and the re-employment provider, discuss the outcome of the triage assessment and the recommended re-employment services which may include one or more of the following:
+Together, with the worker and the RE provider, discuss the outcome of the triage assessment and the recommended RE services which may include one or more of the following:

 • Ergonomic assessmentAn ergonomic assessment explores aides and equipment that may help the worker return to their pre-accident job or open up opportunities for modified work with the date of accident employer.